pgattu/TeslaIntegration/README.md

 sudo apt-get install jq
 ```

+**-Mac Note-**-: If you are using a Mac, install brew first and then install jq.-

 2. Install **python**.
 Issue the following at your Raspberry Pi command prompt to install it.
 ```
 sudo apt-get install python
 ```

+3. Your computer must be setup to send mail to any email address if you want to receive email notifications.

 ## Installation
 To install and setup the program, navigate to a directory where you want to install it and do the following: